 Treatment starts with telling a healthcare professional about your addiction and getting their professional advice on how to proceed with treatment.
 Those with a more mild addiction who have never received treatment before may benefit from outpatient therapy and treatment.
 Those who have tried to stop using stimulants and failed, or who have a stronger addiction may need to consider inpatient rehab to treat their addiction.

 If you or a loved one struggle with an addiction to stimulants or are finding it difficult to stop using a stimulant even though you would like to, then you should consider seeking professional help.
-The Recovery Village has a strong record of helping those with addiction to achieve a complete and lasting recovery.
-Reach out to one of our understanding team members to learn more about how you can start on your path to recovery today.

 National Institute on Drug Abuse.
 “Overdose Death Rates.”
 January 2019.
 Accessed September 25, 2019.